This thread was archived. Please ask a new question if you need help.

 - are you able to identify from that what is using all the memory

-- see also Firefox uses too much memory (RAM) - How to fix and try to follow the tips and troubleshooting information that provides.
+- see also Firefox uses too much memory or CPU resources - How to fix and try to follow the tips and troubleshooting information that provides.

 You can still try to disable the other extensions or create a new (test) profile.

 Create a new profile as a test to check if your current profile is causing the problems.

 See "Basic Troubleshooting: Make a new profile":

 There may be extensions and plugins installed by default in a new profile, so check that in "Tools > Add-ons > Extensions & Plugins" in case there are still problems.

 If that new profile works then you can transfer some files from the old profile to that new profile, but be careful not to copy corrupted files.

 @John99 I took the memory usage from the Task Manager, Working memory set for firefox.exe.
 I didn't have time to do more troubleshooting and I doubt i'll have time to do more over the next week but something is very very wrong with this version.
 I mean, the memory utilization is just insane.
 Normally, the Task Manager Memory utilization history graph is flat.
 With Firefox 12 it's growing linear, then at some point it has a sharp drop, then it continues the linear growth and it doesn't stop until it crashes.
 It crashed on me 5 times in 3 hours.
 I don't remember any previous version crashing this much.
 To top it off, it's trashing the hard drive continuously even if i'm not doing anything.
 All these issues disappeared once I installed v11 back.

 This bug sounds similar to what i'm experiencing: http://www.mozilla.org/security/announce/2012/mfsa2012-25.html